-Here are some common ways businesses address accessibility issues associated with their web content:
+Here are some common ways businesses can address accessibility issues associated with their web content:

-- Identify the site's language in header code: Making it clear what language the site should be read in helps users who utilize text readers.
+Identify the site's language in the header code.
+Making it clear what language the site should be read in helps users who utilize text readers.
 Text readers can identify those codes and function accordingly.

-- Offer alternatives and suggestions when users encounter input errors: If a user with a disability is encountering input errors because of their need to navigate the website differently, your site should automatically offer recommendations to them as to how to better navigate toward the content they need.
+Offer alternatives and suggestions when users encounter input errors.
+If a user with a disability is encountering input errors because of their need to navigate the website differently, your site should automatically offer recommendations as to how visitors can better navigate to the content they need.